open/close all folders

 - Beast and Beauty: Inverted with Angela and Sahad.

-- The Bus Came Back: She has been absent in Matrimelee, but she appeared in Bonnou no Kaihou and Matsuri Senzo Kuyou.
+- The Bus Came Back: She has been absent in Matrimelee, but she came back for Bonnou no Kaihou and Matsuri Senzo Kuyou.

 - Clingy Jealous Girl: Allegedly, she once chased the man she fell in love with all the way to Japan.
 Said man is currently missing.